Walworth County Court Records

 Requesting copies by mail:

-Written requests should include the full names of the parties involved, the case number (if known), and the specific documents needed.
-Send the request with the applicable fees to the Clerk of Circuit Court at the address above.
+Written requests should include the full names of the parties, the case number if you have it, and a description of the specific documents you need.
+Send the request along with the applicable fees to the Clerk of Circuit Court at the address above.

 Copy and certification fees (per Wisconsin Statutes, Chapter 814):

-Payments for existing cases can also be made through the Wisconsin Court System’s online payment portal.
-Credit card payments incur a 2.75% convenience fee for MasterCard and Visa; electronic checks carry a flat $1.95 fee.
+Payments for existing cases can also be made through the Wisconsin Court System's online payment portal.
+Credit card payments (MasterCard and Visa) carry a 2.75% convenience fee; electronic checks have a flat $1.95 fee.

-The statewide circuit court fee schedule published by the Wisconsin Court System provides a comprehensive breakdown of all filing fees, surcharges, and associated costs referenced throughout Wisconsin Statutes Chapter 814.
+The statewide circuit court fee schedule published by the Wisconsin Court System lists all filing fees, surcharges, and related costs referenced throughout Wisconsin Statutes Chapter 814.

 Are Court Records Public in Walworth County?

-Wisconsin’s commitment to open government extends to court records.
-Under Sections 19.31 through 19.39 of the Wisconsin Statutes, also known as the Wisconsin Public Records Law, the public has a presumptive right to inspect and obtain copies of records in the custody of government agencies, including courts.
-The statute provides that denial of access should occur only in “exceptional cases”, placing the burden on the custodian to justify withholding.
+Wisconsin's commitment to open government extends to court records.
+Under Sections 19.31 through 19.39 of the Wisconsin Statutes — commonly known as the Wisconsin Public Records Law — the public has a presumptive right to inspect and copy records held by government agencies, including courts.
+The law places the burden on the records custodian to justify any denial of access, so denials are meant to be the exception, not the rule.

-Walworth County court records follow this framework, and the vast majority of case files, docket entries, judgments, and pleadings are accessible to the public.
-However, several categories of records are exempt from disclosure under state and federal law:
+The vast majority of Walworth County case files, docket entries, judgments, and pleadings are open to the public.
+That said, several categories of records are exempt from disclosure under state or federal law:

-Wisconsin Supreme Court Rule Chapter 72 (SCR 72) governs the retention and maintenance of court records, establishing minimum retention periods by case type.
-Once a record passes its retention period, it may be destroyed.
-Individuals seeking older records should confirm availability with the Clerk of Circuit Court before submitting a formal request.
+Wisconsin Supreme Court Rule Chapter 72 (SCR 72) sets out the rules for retention and maintenance of court records, including minimum retention periods by case type.
+Once a record's retention period has passed, it may be destroyed.
+If you're searching for older records, confirm availability with the Clerk of Circuit Court before submitting a formal request.

-Accessing restricted records typically requires a court order or demonstrated legal standing.
-The clerk’s office can advise on specific eligibility requirements.
+Getting access to restricted records typically requires a court order or demonstrated legal standing.
+The clerk's office can walk you through the eligibility requirements for specific record types.

 Walworth County Criminal Court Records

-Criminal cases in Walworth County are prosecuted in the Walworth County Circuit Court.
-The court handles felonies, misdemeanors, and criminal traffic offenses.
-Case records encompass complaints, warrants, bail and bond information, plea documents, trial transcripts, sentencing orders, and disposition records.
+Criminal cases in Walworth County — including felonies, misdemeanors, and criminal traffic offenses — are prosecuted in the Walworth County Circuit Court.
+Case records cover complaints, warrants, bail and bond documents, plea filings, trial transcripts, sentencing orders, and final dispositions.

 Searching criminal case records:

-The WCCA case search includes criminal case docket information from Walworth County dating back to approximately 1994.
-Users can search by defendant name or case number to view charges, hearing dates, and case outcomes.
+The WCCA case search includes Walworth County criminal docket information going back to roughly 1994.
+Enter a defendant's name or case number to view charges, hearing dates, and case outcomes.

 Sheriff's Office criminal records:

-The Walworth County Sheriff’s Office maintains law enforcement records including arrest reports, incident reports, and related investigative documents.
-The Sheriff’s Office Criminal Records Section is open 24 hours a day and accepts records requests in person, by mail, or by email.
+The Walworth County Sheriff's Office keeps law enforcement records including arrest reports, incident reports, and related investigative documents.
+The Criminal Records Section operates 24 hours a day and accepts records requests in person, by mail, or by email.

 To request records from the Sheriff's Office:

-- Complete the form with the date and location of the incident, case number (if known), and the involved person’s name
+2. Fill it out with the date and location of the incident, the case number if you know it, and the name of the person involved

-- Submit the form by email to sheriffrecords@co.walworth.wi.us, in person, or by mail
+3. Submit the completed form by email to sheriffrecords@co.walworth.wi.us, in person, or by mail

 Walworth County Sheriff's Office